bavRaghu/ConsoleBankingApplication/README.md

-# Bubble Bank: Console-Based Banking Application
+# Console-Based Banking Application

-Bubble Bank is a console-based banking system that lets users create accounts, deposit and withdraw money, check their balance, and transfer funds.
+This Bank Application is a console-based banking system that lets users create accounts, deposit and withdraw money, check their balance, and transfer funds.
 It uses PIN-based authentication for security and has a transaction limit to control withdrawals.
 Built with Python, this project focuses on managing user data securely while keeping everything easy to use.